 - 1) Click on the triangle ▼ on the right of Connectors on the Drawing toolbar to open the options available for selecting connectors. - 2) Select the type of connector required and move the cursor onto the first object.
-When the cursor is over the first object, small crosses appear around the object edges replacing the object selection handles as shown in Figure 197. - 3) Position the cursor over a gluepoint, then click and drag the cursor toward another object to start creating a connector.
-When the cursor reaches the target object, small crosses appear indicating gluepoints around the object edges, as shown in Figure 197.
+When the cursor is over the first object, small crosses appear as gluepoints around the object edges replacing the object selection handles as shown in Figure 196. - 3) Position the cursor over a gluepoint, then click and drag the cursor toward another object to start creating a connector.
+When the cursor reaches the target object, small crosses appear indicating the gluepoints around the object edges, as shown in Figure 196. - 4) Move the cursor over the required gluepoint on the target object and release the connector to draw the connector.
+The round selection handles at each end of the connector are attached to the gluepoints on each object.

-Figure 197: Example of object gluepoints
+Figure 196: Example of object gluepoints

-- 4) Move the cursor over the required gluepoint on the target object and release the connector to draw the connector.
-The round selection handles at each end of the connector are attached to the gluepoints on each object. - 5) If necessary, use the square control points that appear on the connector to adjust the path of the connector so that it does not cover any other object in its path.
-See "Modifying connectors" on page 188 for more information.
+5) If necessary, use the square control points that appear on the connector to adjust the path of the connector so that it does not cover any other object in its path.
+See "Modifying connectors" on page 184 for more information.

 The start and end round selection handles of a connector cannot be swapped.
-To swap the start and end points of a connector, the connector has to be deleted and a new connector drawn in the opposite direction.
+To change the start and end points of a connector, the connector has to be deleted and a new connector drawn in the opposite direction.